 - Weapon tilt indicator

 Another winning scope from Pulsar.
-At around $1,500, this scope offers high quality, but it is half the cost of the nondigital Pulsar Phantom.
-This particular model has been discontinued by the manufacturer, but there are still some new ones for sale on Amazon and other sites.
+This scope offers high quality, but it is half the cost of the nondigital Pulsar Phantom.
+This particular model has been discontinued by the manufacturer, but there are still some new ones for sale on other sites.
 Of course, Pulsar has plenty of other digisight models to choose from if you can’t get one of these.

 Thermal imaging is an alternative to traditional night vision.